GetYourGuide picks up $484M, passes 25M tickets sold through its tourism activity app – TechCrunch

 This has even evolved into what GetYourGuide provides to users.
 “At some point, staff in Asia had the idea of crafting a ‘GetYourGuide Instagram Tour of Bali.’
 That really took off, and now this is the number-one tour booked in the region.”
 It has since expanded the concept to 50 destinations.

-(Not by coincidence, today the company is also announcing that Ameet Ranadive is joining as the company’s first Chief Product Officer.
+Not by coincidence, today the company is also announcing that Ameet Ranadive is joining as the company’s first chief product officer.
 Ranadive comes from Instagram, where he led the Well-being product team (the company’s health and safety team).
 He’d also been VP and GM of Revenue Product at Twitter.
-Nils Chrestin is also coming on as CFO, having recently been at Rocket Internet-incubated Global Fashion Group.)
+Nils Chrestin is also coming on as CFO, having recently been at Rocket Internet-incubated Global Fashion Group.

-That has also led GetYourGuide to conclude it has a ways to go to continue developing its model and scope further, expanding into longer sightseeing excursions, beyond one or two-hour tours into day trips and even overnight exeperiences.
+That has also led GetYourGuide to conclude it has a ways to go to continue developing its model and scope further, expanding into longer sightseeing excursions, beyond one or two-hour tours into day trips and even overnight experiences.

 As it continues to play around with some of these offerings, it’s also increasingly taking a more direct role in the branding and the provision of the content.
 Initially, all tickets and tours were posted on GetYourGuide by third parties.
 Now, GetYourGuide is building more of what Reck calls “Originals” — which it might develop in partnership with others but ultimately handles as its own first-party content.
 (That Instagram tour was one of those Originals.)

 It’s worth noting that others are closing in on the same “experiences” model that forms the core of GetYourGuide’s business: Airbnb, to diversify how it makes revenues and to extend its touchpoints with guests beyond basic accommodation bookings, has also started to sell experiences.
-Meanwhile, daily deals pioneer Groupon has also positioned itself as a destination for purchasing “experiences” as a way of offset declines in other areas of its business.
+Meanwhile, daily deals pioneer Groupon has also positioned itself as a destination for purchasing “experiences” as a way to offset declines in other areas of its business.
 Similarly, travel portals that sell plane tickets regularly default to pushing more activities on you.

 Reck pointed out that the area of business where GetYourGuide is active is becoming increasingly attractive to these players as other aspects of the travel industry become increasingly commoditised.
 Indeed, you can visit dozens of sites to compare pricing on plane tickets, and if you are flexible, pick up even more of a bargain at the last minute.
 And the rise of multiple Airbnb-style platforms offering private accommodation has made competition among those supplying those platforms — as well as hotels — increasingly fierce.

 All of that leaves experiences — for now at least — as the place where these companies can differentiate themselves from the pack.
 Reck believes that focusing on this, however, means you just do it much better than companies that have added experiences on to a platform that is not a native destination for discovering or buying that kind of content or product.
+(That doesn’t mean there aren’t others natively tackling “experiences” from the world of startups.
+Klook is one also funded by SoftBank.)

 “Consumers, especially millennials, are spending an increasing portion of their disposable income on travel experiences.
-We believe GetYourGuide is leading this seismic shift by consolidating the fragmented global supply base of tour operators and modernizing access for travelers globally,” said Ted Fike, Partner at SoftBank Investment Advisers, in a statement.
+We believe GetYourGuide is leading this seismic shift by consolidating the fragmented global supply base of tour operators and modernizing access for travelers globally,” said Ted Fike, partner at SoftBank Investment Advisers, in a statement.
 “This combination creates powerful network effects for their business that is fueling their strong growth.
 We are excited to partner with their passionate and talented leadership team.”
 Fike is joining the board with this round.